-Distinguished Professor KERRIGAN (Chair); Professor HILTON; Associate Professors BOSWORTH, HATTINGH, McGRATH; Assistant Professor DUNAK of earlier generations in a number of areas of the world in order to appreciate ancestral heritage.
+Distinguished Professor KERRIGAN (Chair); Professor HILTON; Associate Professors DUNAK, HATTINGH, McGRATH; Assistant Professor J KEHRBERG

+The discipline of history studies the record of civilization throughout the ages.
+Historians seek to understand the style, achievements, and imperfections of earlier generations in a number of areas of the world in order to appreciate ancestral heritage.
 Knowledge of the past also can provide the perspective and context necessary for our understanding of contemporary society.
 By looking at the past, students are better equipped to identify the significant issues of the present and be better prepared to cope with the challenges of the future.
 Training in this discipline develops analytical skills and approaches to problem solving which will be useful throughout our lives.